calcuis/convertion/README.md

 ### convertion

-convert .doc, .docx, .xls, .xlsx, .ppt, and .pptx file(s) to PDF in the current directory.
+convert .doc, .docx, .xls, .xlsx, .ppt, and .pptx files to PDF in the current directory.

 #### install it via (pip/pip3):
 ```